Drone survey of Clifton Beach

-The Surveying Company was contracted by Stantec on behalf of Hastings District Council to provide data collected by UAV to assist the Council in making public safety decisions regarding access to the Cape.
+When a landslide on Clifton Beach injured two Korean tourists and washed them out to sea, the beach was closed while Hastings District Council undertook a risk assessment.
+The Surveying Company was contracted by Stantec on behalf of Hastings District Council to collect drone survey data to assist the Council in making public safety decisions regarding access to the Cape.

 The main rockfall at Clifton Beach

-To map the cliff faces we used a combination of RTK GPS and a PPK GPS unit mounted to our UAV.
+To survey and map the cliff faces, we used a combination of RTK GPS and a PPK GPS unit mounted to our drone.

 We connect each UAV survey to the existing survey network by locating and measuring survey marks in the local area.
 Our GPS base station is then set to log raw GPS data for the duration of each UAV flight.